feature-engine/feature_engine/docs/user_guide/selection/ProbeFeatureSelection.rst

     print(cancer_X.shape)

-We see that the dataset comprised of 569 observations and 30 features:
+We see that the dataset is comprised of 569 observations and 30 features:

 .. code:: python